pangyujie/AndroidPdfViewer/README.md

 By using constructor with second argument (`new DefaultScrollHandle(this, true)`), handle can be placed left or top.

 You can also create custom scroll handles, just implement **ScrollHandle** interface.
-All methods are documented as Javadoc comments on interface [source](https://github.com/barteksc/AndroidPdfViewer/tree/master/android-pdf-viewer/src/main/java/com/github/barteksc/pdfviewer/scroll/ScrollHandle.java).
+All methods are documented as Javadoc comments on interface [source](https://github.com/pangyujie/AndroidPdfViewer/tree/master/android-pdf-viewer/src/main/java/com/github/pangyujie/pdfviewer/scroll/ScrollHandle.java).

 ## Document sources
 Version 2.3.0 introduced _document sources_, which are just providers for PDF documents.
 Every provider implements **DocumentSource** interface.
-Predefined providers are available in **com.github.barteksc.pdfviewer.source** package and can be used as samples for creating custom ones.
+Predefined providers are available in **com.github.pangyujie.pdfviewer.source** package and can be used as samples for creating custom ones.

 Predefined providers can be used with shorthand methods: